OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-01.md

 ## Luke 1:48

-for he has been mindful of the humble state of his servant.
+for he has noticed the humble state of his servant.
 From now on all generations will call me blessed,

 ## Luke 1:49